 Let’s get started!
-First things first, print the pdf.
+First things first, print PDF above.
 You’ll have to cut out the pieces and tape them together where indicated, along the dotted line.

 This is what you should have.
 If you are using a one-sided fabric, be sure you have mirror image fox pieces.
 Fleece is two-sided so it doesn’t matter.

 Pin on the ear, eye and eye marking pieces.
 And pin on the tail marking at the end of the tail.

 Sew over them.
 Don’t sew over the black eye part, just make sure you catch it while you are sewing the eye marking on.

 Now back your pieces with interfacing.
 If you are using fusible be sure to use a low heat so you don’t melt your fleece.
 If you’re just sewing it in, just place it on the back.